-If an arbiter fails in performing their tasks appropriately or there are doubts about the arbiter's performance or impartiality, this arbiter must either resign or the Executive Board will propose their dismissal at the GM.
+If an arbiter fails in performing their tasks appropriately or there are doubts about the arbiter's performance or impartiality or the arbiter is unresponsive for a period of one year, this arbiter must either resign or the Executive Board will propose their dismissal at the GM.
 The GM has the authority to dismiss an arbiter.
 Until this arbiter resigns or is dismissed, they are entitled to undertake any of the arbiters' tasks.